Passover Seder: Overview

 Family members come to the table dressed in their holiday clothes.
 There is an Orthodox Ashkenazi tradition for the person leading the Seder to wear a white robe called a kittel.
 For the first half of the Seder, each participant will only need a plate and a wine glass.
 At the head of the table is a Seder plate containing various symbolic foods that will be eaten or pointed out during the course of the Seder.
 Placed nearby is a plate with three matzot and dishes of salt water for dipping.

 Each participant receives a copy of the Haggadah: an ancient text that contains the complete Seder service.
 Men and women are equally obliged and eligible to participate in the Seder.
 Traditionally, each participant at the Seder table recites the Haggadah in the original Hebrew and Aramaic.
-Halakha (the collective body of Jewish religious laws) requires that certain parts be said in language the participants can understand, and critical parts are often said in both Hebrew and the native language.
+Halakha requires that certain parts be said in language the participants can understand, and critical parts are often said in both Hebrew and the native language.
 The leader will often interrupt the reading to discuss different points with his or her children, or to offer an insight into the meaning or interpretation of the words.

 In some homes, participants take turns reciting the text of the Haggadah, in the original Hebrew or in translation.
 It is traditional for the head of the household and other participants to have pillows placed behind them for added comfort.
 At several points during the Seder, participants lean to the left – when drinking the four cups of wine, eating the Afikoman, and eating the korech sandwich.

 Jews generally observe one or two seders: in Israel, one seder is observed on the first night of Passover; traditional Diaspora communities (to the general exception of Reform and Reconstructionist Jews) also hold a seder on the second night.
 Seders have been observed around the world, including in remote places such as high in the Himalaya mountains in Kathmandu, Nepal.